 There are many other examples: Aldi, Chick-fil-a and, of course, Disneyland, the master of line management.
 Their customers don’t feel like they’re waiting because they’re constantly moving forward.

 We are washing cars, not putting on a rock show.
 Don’t make your customers wait in long lines.
 There are many ways you can prevent long waits: employee training, pay stations, multiple lanes, etc.

 Of course, our personal favorite is NoPileups.
 NoPileups alleviates the fear of collision.
-That peace of mind allows you to reduce the extra space loaders put between cars as a safety buffer.
-As a result, you can run up to 20 more cars through your tunnel during peak times.
+That peace of mind allows attendants to confidently load vehicles at optimum levels.

 Keeping your line moving not only gives the customers in the line a great experience but also eliminates a reason for drivers to pass up your wash.